shaofeihuang/ASTRAL/README.md

 ## Usage Guide

-### Step 1: Upload Architecture Diagram
+### Step 1: Configure Settings
 1. Launch the application using `streamlit run main.py`
+2. Select LLM provider and model from pull-down menu
+3. Enter your own API key if needed
+4. Select CPS system context from pull-down menu.
+Click the input field and enter your own custom context if needed.

+### Step 2: Upload Architecture Diagram
-2. Navigate to the upload section in the UI
+1. Navigate to the upload section in the UI
-3. Upload your system architecture diagram or data flow diagram (supports common image formats: PNG, JPG, JPEG)
+2. Upload your system architecture diagram or data flow diagram (supports common image formats: PNG, JPG, JPEG)

-### Step 2: Generate Architectural Explanation
+### Step 3: Generate Architectural Explanation
-1. Click the "Generate Explanation" button
+1. Click the "Generate Architectural Explanation" button
 2. The LLM will analyze the diagram and provide a detailed textual explanation of the system components, data flows, and interactions
-3. Review the explanation and download if needed
+3. Review the explanation, optionally add further prompts to the LLM, and download in markdown format if needed

-### Step 3: Create Threat Model
+### Step 4: Create Threat Model
 1. Navigate to the "Threat Model" tab
-2. Click "Generate Threat Model"
+2. Click "Generate STRIDE-LM Threat Model"
 3. The system uses STRIDE-LM methodology to identify potential threats:
    - **S**poofing
    - **T**ampering